The Plain Cafe Craig Road Singapore

 I asked the owner the rationale for this and he explained that most cafes in Melbourne operate this way.
 Most importantly, he wants The Plain to be a place where you feel the familiarity of having dinner at a friend’s house.
 Whilst I think it is very admirable to charge based on a system of trust, it can get quite messy if there are many too orders.
 Furthermore, it increases the waiting time during payment.

 Having said that, I like the fact that The Plain Cafe is not commercialised.
-It is refreshing to see cool cafes like these in the Singapore food scene.
-I do hope that they can sort out the teething problems and be here to stay.
+It is refreshing to see cool cafes like these in the local scene.

 The Plain Cafe